mattiatonelli/dbt-workshop/2_Accessibility/README.md

 Thus, your task is to **open the Gates of ACCESSIBILITY**:

 - Make sure the models are well-organized, not lost in some **data maze**.
-- Define clear permissions: only the right heroes should touch the treasures!
+- Define clear **permissions**: only the right heroes should touch the treasures!
 - Use **views** when useful to avoid making every knight in the kingdom burn their computing budgets just to **look at** the data.